Our Ministers and Staff

 Amy Szen, Office Administrator

 Originally from Buffalo, NY, Amy moved to Boulder in May 2018 from Massachusetts.
 She has a B.A. from the George Washington University and an M.A. in Anthropology from SUNY Binghamton.
-In her free time Amy loves taking the family dog on long hikes and training in aerial silks.
+In her free time Amy loves taking the family dog on long hikes.

 Amanda Williams, Accompanist